imsubhamsingh/bamboo/README.md

 - Detailed summary report using PrettyTable
 - Ability to set timeouts for requests
 - Ability to set delay between request
+- Monitors a list of websites too just like FreshPing

 ## Direct Installation (Pypi)